MetaMask/metamask-docs/docs/guide/getting-started.md

 ::::

-This promise-returning function resolves with an array of hex-prefixed ethereum addresses, which can be used as general account references when sending transactions.
+This promise-returning function resolves with an array of hex-prefixed Ethereum addresses, which can be used as general account references when sending transactions.

-Over time, this method is intended to grow to include various additional parameters to help your site request all the setup it needs from the user during setup.
+Over time, this method is intended to grow to include various additional parameters to help your site request everything it needs from the user during setup.

 Since it returns a promise, if you're in an `async` function, you may log in like this: